PARKINSON’S DISEASE & SSD BENEFITS

 The RFC is the medical estimate of what you are capable of doing in a work setting.
 It is what you can do after taking into account all of your limits due to the symptoms of your condition.

 The SSA will also consider descriptions about your physical limits from your family, neighbors and friends.
 For example, your family or friends could write a statement about your chronic pain, movement issues, or the tremors you experience from Parkinson’s disease.
 Find out more here about RFC and how along with age it can prove you cannot work.
-Also, find out more about SSA’s Medical Vocational Guidelines here.
+Also, find out more about SSA’s Medical Vocational Guidelines.

 MEDICAL EVIDENCE PROVING YOU CANNOT WORK

 Your medical records should contain information about your Parkinson’s disease.
 Likewise, your records should also document your ongoing symptoms.
 You need to make sure the medical record is complete.
 But, you also need to make sure that your medical records contain an outline of your RFC.

 This means your doctor should write down whether or not your Parkinson’s disease prevents you from lifting, walking, sitting, or carrying.
 Also, if your tremors interfere with your ability to use your hands and fingers to grasp tools or type, then your doctor should write it down in your records.
 In order to outline your RFC, you should ask you doctor to fill out a form that shows your limits.
 Likewise, your doctor can write a letter talking about your RFC.